ErikPereiraAlves/Spring-Boot-Products-Images/README.md

 2- H2 Web Console

     I configured the H2 Web Console to be accessible via the /console path.
-You can access the console via http://localhost:8080/console
+You can access the console via http://localhost:8080/console  (user id:  erik )